RILAB/fwdpp/doc/policies.md

 Caveat emptor:

 1. This document has been written ad lib, and there may be errors in the implementation of policies below.
 (The policies that are directly from the library have been copy/pasted, and so will be ok.)
 2. The code blocks below are really pseudocode.
-The include directives are put in there are guides.
+The include directives are put in there as guides.
 Obviously, none of what is below constitutes the complete implementation of a simulation.
 For that, see the examples that come with the library.

 ##Short version for the impatient